Baccarat: All About the Baccarat Game

 Card Counting

-There are probably dozens of myths and misconceptions about baccarat and what to do to guarantee a profit.
-But there is no full-proof system or method that ensures winnings at all times.
-The best thing players can do is to remember which bets to place and which ones to avoid – they should always opt for the Banker and never put their chips on Tie.
-The reason is very simple and this is the house edge of these two bets – with a house edge of 1.06%, the Banker option is always the best even after the 5% commission on winnings.
+There are probably dozens of myths and misconceptions about baccarat and how to guarantee a profit.
+However, there is no foolproof system or method that ensures winnings at all times.
+The best thing players can do is remember which bets to place and which to avoid – they should always opt for the Banker and never put their chips on Tie.
+The reason is simple: the house edge on these two bets differs – with a house edge of 1.06%, the Banker option is always the best, even after the 5% commission on winnings.

 View more...